 To allow the inhabitants to enjoy the festivals and discover more of their country, the majority of the public holidays fall on a Monday.

-19. The third producer of Coffee in the world
+19. Colombian Coffee Fact – third producer of Coffee in the world

 After Brazil and Vietnam, Colombia is the third producer of coffee in the world and enjoys big popularity in the global market.

-Why is there such craze for the Colombian Coffee?
+Why is there such a craze for Colombian Coffee?
 Other countries are also growing Arabica beans after all.
 The answer is simple.

 Quality and great marketing.